Balint001234/Mega.nz-File-Manager/README.md

 dotnet build -c Release

 # Important!
-The accounts.json and encryption.key file (that saves the accounts) is located in: linux : ~/.config/MegaDesktopClient windows : C:\Users\Your user\AppData\Roaming\MegaDesktopClient
+The accounts.json and encryption.key file (that saves the accounts) location linux : ~/.config/MegaDesktopClient
+windows : C:\Users\Your user\AppData\Roaming\MegaDesktopClient
 DO NOT SHARE THIS 2 FILES!!!!!!!!!!!